SSDI vs. SSI: Here’s What You Need to Know

 2. Handle your appeal if you’re initially denied disability.

-3. Nearly triples your chances of disability approval right away.
+3. Nearly triples your chances of disability approval within 6 months of your filing date.

-5. Help you gather strong proof for your claim (or pay for medical records if you cannot).
+5. Help you gather strong medical evidence that supports your claim (or pay for medical records if you cannot).

 Even knowing whether to apply for SSDI vs. SSI can confuse many people.
 There are dozens of forms to complete and documents you need to submit with your SSDI vs. SSI applications.
-Why chance going up to 2 years with no income when you don’t have to?
-You can speak with a disability attorney for free by phone before you file.
-In fact, we can connect you with a local expert who can answer your claim questions free of charge.
+Why risk going up to 3 years with no income when you don’t have to?
+You can speak with a disability attorney for free by phone before you apply for any benefits.
+In fact, we can connect you with a local attorney who can answer all your claim questions in private, free of charge.

 Get Your Free Benefits Evaluation